Centurion (Xtreme Leadership)

 Centurion will become a light in the darkness for warriors and leaders.
-Rising from the ashes since 1984, and honoring the life of a brother fallen in spiritual battle, Centurion will provide extreme leadership (XL) for difficult times.
-A vision from the Lord to two young men of faith, who would walk together in faith for 35 years.
-A story of struggle, battle and endurance.
+Rising from the ashes since 1984 and honoring the life of a brother fallen in spiritual battle, Centurion will provide extreme leadership (XL) for difficult times.
+A vision from the Lord to two young men of faith, who would walk together in faith for over 35 years.
+A story of struggle, battle, and endurance.
 Years ago, they called it “Morning Star.”
-It was new, and to them, the vision represented the light of Christ rising in a dark and fallen world from which they had been radically saved.
+It was new, and to them, the vision represented the light of Christ rising in a dark and fallen world from which they had both been radically saved.

 This Ministry rising from the dust of two broken men who carried a God-inspired vision for many years, will honor the struggle and determination of those who serve (Romans 13).
 Centurion will teach of the things they dreamed might one day be true for every man and woman who serve in defense or ministry.